The case of Dr. Sam Sheppard was so controversial from the outset that the federal court later ruled his initial trial a "mockery of justice."

 But Sheppard had only one large spot of blood on his trousers.
 Kirk also determined that some blood spots were from the backswing of the murder weapon, which showed clearly it had been wielded from a left-handed person.
 But Sheppard was right-handed.

-Furthermore, broken pieces of Marilyn’s teeth were found underneath he body.
-Her teeth had been broken out not in, which was evidence that Marilyn had bit her assailant.
-When Sheppard has been examined at the hospital no bite marks or open wounds were discovered anywhere on his body.
+Furthermore, broken pieces of Marilyn’s teeth were found underneath her body.
+Her teeth had been broken out, not in, which was evidence that Marilyn had bit her assailant.
+When Sheppard has been examined at the hospital, no bite marks or open wounds were discovered on his body.

 But when Corrigan presented this new evidence to Judge Blythin for a retrial, the judge rejected the appeal.
 Corrigan took the matter all the way to the U.S. Supreme Court but was denied a retrial.
 When Corrigan died five years later, the chance of a retrial seemed unlikely.
 Sheppard’s best course of action appeared to take a lie detector test in the hope of reducing his life sentence.

 Bailey took Sheppard’s case to the Supreme court.
 He claimed that the doctor’s constitutional right to a fair trial had been violated.
-Sheppard got his re-trial in front of Judge Karl Weinman who Bailey described as “the best thing that happened to Sam Sheppard.”
+Sheppard got a retrial in front of Judge Karl Weinman who Bailey described as “the best thing that happened to Sam Sheppard.”